Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Gabe Vincent included, take the court versus the New York Knicks at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+Gabe Vincent and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.

-Now let's dig into Vincent's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article, we break down Vincent's available prop bets, providing stats to help you figure out the best wagers to make.

 Gabe Vincent Prop Bets vs. the Knicks